sandisototo/todo-app/README.md

 ### extras

-I have built this app into 2 components with an idea of making sure the code can be reused more than one application while making sure of scalability.
+I have built this app into 2 components with an idea of making sure the code can be reused by more than one application while making sure of scalability.
 I have to sides to this project as it is at the moment(Backend and Frontend)

 * Backend is a RESTFUL api with the following exposed endpoints: